compulim/til/README.md

 - Can deploy from private registry
 - Can run Azure Functions by hosting the function on a Docker image, with limited triggers: HTTP, Queue storage, Service Bus, Event Hubs, Kafka.
 No Cosmos DB and not feature on par

+## A bit hands-on

+- Azure Container Apps Job did not emit log properly to log workspace
+- Once a job trigger is configured, it is not possible to reconfigure it
+- Takes about 15 seconds to boot and run

 ## 2024-01-22

 ## Iterator/iterable/generator